wolfman2g1/hamg-log/README.md

 ```

 ## testing.
-all views and models most have a test
+all views and models must have a test
 test files must begin with test. test functions but begin with test
 ```bash
 python manage.py test
 ```
+I'm writing the tests now. basically when you write your views  you can run the test to make sure it does what you expect